Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/lessons/lesson-02.md

 ## Lab

-Continue working on the [Assignment 1](../assignments/assignment-1.md).
-Use Map, Filter, and Reduce to the solve these problems!
+Continue working on the Assignment 1.
+Think about refactoring your solutions to take advantage of map filter and reduce.

 ## After Class

-Continue working on the [Assignment 1](../assignments/assignment-1.md)
+Continue working on assignment 1.
+You should be finishing up challenges 1 and starting on challenges 2.

 ## Resources